slowernews/wisdom-tldr/chapters/chapter_appendix.md

 If you are not constantly expanding your mind, skill sets, and patterns of thought, then you are contracting them.

 The story he told me was a combination of luck, learning skills, building a network, and acting on the intersection of all of the above.
 But more than anything, it’s being open to surrender.
 Surrendering to constant reinvention.

--->
+> *'Everything is possible.
+The impossible just takes longer.' -- Dan Brown*
+> *'Whether you think you can, or you think you can't, you're right.' -- Henry Ford* (power of belief) -->